Azmera STATESIDE Summit 2025

 This session is designed to enhance participants' skills in managing and resolving conflicts effectively.
 The workshop covers key topics such as understanding the nature of conflicts, principles and tips for conflict resolution, and maintaining positive relationships post-conflict.
 Participants will engage in role-play scenarios to practice their skills and learn strategies for effective communication, empathy, and neutrality.
 The goal is to equip attendees with practical tools to navigate conflicts constructively and foster a collaborative environment.

-Session 3
+• Session 3

 COURAGE OVER CONFIDENCE: LEADING FROM THE INSIDE OUT

-Barb Waring and Elizabeth Harper
+Barb Waring and Elisabeth Harper

 In this session, we will explore how to differentiate between courage and confidence and gain an understanding of the power of courageous leadership.
 There will be table discussions and activities in this session.